AdobeDocs/commerce-webapi/src/pages/graphql/payment-methods/payment-services-minicart.md

 1. Run the `syncPaymentOrder` mutation  to get payment details and update the quote with shipping, billing, email and phone number details.
 This step redirects to the review page.

+1. Returns details to client.

 1. Run the `setShippingMethodsOnCart` mutation to define the delivery methods for your order.

 1. Use `applyCouponToCart` to apply a discount coupon to the specified `cart_id`.

 1. Update the order with the `UpdatePaymentOrder` mutation to check new amounts if the price changes.

+1. Returns order with price changes.

 1. Continue to [place the order](../tutorials/checkout/place-order.md).

 1. Request to `placeOrder` is forwarded with additional data  from `CreatePaymentOrder`.

+1. Request to `placeOrder` is forwarded to PayPal.

+1. PayPal returns result to Adobe Commerce.

+1. Adobe Commerce forwards results to the client integration.

 ## Example usage